 - Member Guide: Optimizing Social Media Browsing for Minimal Data Usage – Twitter, Facebook, Instagram

 Cloud Syncing - Backups, Photos & Subscriptions

-Cloud backup services, like DropBox, auto sync files continuously by default.
-Instead - consciously decide when you want to sync to back-up services.
-Even still, it's possible for a large file to get 'stuck' and attempt re-syncing multiple times while chewing up your bandwidth.
+Cloud backup services, like DropBox, auto sync files continuously update by default.
+Instead - consciously decide when you want to sync to backup services.
+Even still, it's possible for a large file to get 'stuck' and attempt to resync multiple times which chews up your bandwidth.
 Also, when working with large files, sometimes it's best to bring the file down locally and periodically back it up to the cloud yourself.
 We've hit our caps in the past by making this mistake, as a 250MB graphics file being backed up with every change will burn through data very fast.

 Manage Subscriptions.
 If you are subscribed to podcasts, TV series, or any other periodical content through programs like iTunes, be extra vigilant that you are not auto-downloading new episodes in the background.
 Save the downloading for when you have access to uncapped bandwidth, or consciously choose when you use the data.

 - Tip: If you have multiple computers and devices, make sure that they aren’t duplicating downloads.
 If you are subscribed to a podcast that you want to download new episodes of, make sure that you are doing so on only one of your devices.
 No sense having three copies of something!

 Manage your photo syncing - in programs like Google Photos, iPhotos, or others.
 Syncing all of your photos over capped bandwidth will chew through data like crazy.
 As photos get larger and larger, these consume more and more data.
 We've seen photo syncing apps chew through 10-20GB a DAY in the past.